intel/rohd/doc/tutorials/chapter_6/00_combinational_logic.md

 ## Exercises

-1. In the file [case.dart](case.dart), a `Case` Conditionals is created for this but unfortunately there are some bugs on the code.
+1. In the file [case.dart](case.dart), a `Case` Conditionals is created for full adder truth table but unfortunately there are some bugs on the code.
 Can you try to fix the bug?
 A unit test already created, Try your best to make the test work.
 You might want to refer to [Chapter 2](../chapter_2/00_basic_logic.md) for  this question.

     - Answer to this exercise can be found at [answers/exercise_1_case_answer.dart](./answers/exercise_1_case_answer.dart).